noahc606/SDL-RmlUi-Template/README.md

-# SDL-RmlUi-Template
+# NCH-RmlUi-Utils
-An example application using SDL2 and RmlUi to render a webpage.
+The repo contains an example application using SDL2 and RmlUi to render a webpage.

-Depends on <a href="https://github.com/noahc606/nch-cpp-utils">Noah's CPP Utils</a> for the MainLoopDriver.
+This is an NCH Library module that depends on <a href="https://github.com/noahc606/nch-cpp-utils">Noah's CPP Utils</a>.
 The modules needed are: cpp-utils; math-utils; sdl-utils.